elusivecodes/FyreSchema/README.md

 **Has Table**

-Determine if the schema has a table.
+Determine whether the schema has a table.

 - `$name` is a string representing the table name.